pivotal/docs-platform-automation/docs/tasks.md

 {% code_snippet 'tasks', 'test', 'Task' %}
 {% code_snippet 'tasks', 'test-script', 'Implementation' %}
-{% code_snippet 'examples', 'test-usage', 'Usage' %}
+{% code_snippet 'reference', 'test-usage', 'Usage' %}

 ### test-interpolate
 An example task to ensure that all required vars are present when interpolating into a base file.